 The Biohazards Policy applies to all University departments, employees, outside contractors, students, fellows, volunteers and visiting scholars at the University or University-controlled sites.

 Biohazards are defined in Section 1.1 of the McGill Biosafety Manual

 - Prior to beginning work with biohazardous material, responsible users must complete and submit an Application to Use Biohazardous Materials to Environmental Health & Safety for review and approval.

 - Approval is required for research, testing, diagnostic and teaching activities involving the use of potentially biohazardous material, and is required for all Containment Levels, including Level 1.

-- A new Application must be submitted whenever changes are made to an approved protocol, for example:
+- The application must be amended or the Biosafety Officer (BSO) must be notified whenever changes are made to an approved protocol, for example: